Icenium/icenium-cli/README.md

 ### Configure Proxy Usage

-If you are working with the Telerik AppBuilder CLI behind a web proxy, you might need to configure your proxy settings.
+If you are working with the AppBuilder CLI behind a web proxy, you might need to configure your proxy settings.

 1. On your file system, locate the directory where the **appbuilder** npm package is installed.
 1. In a text editor, open `config` &#8594; `config.json`.